writeradam/materials/arcade-a-primer/README.md

 - **Pinned package versions** so the game runs as written.
 - **Known Issues section** for modern Arcade releases.
 - **Screenshots/GIFs** for quick visual reference.

+Note: Instructions tested on macOS and Linux; Windows users may need small path adjustments.

 ## Arcade Game Functionality